YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 We have seen that the usual definition of the recursive list type can be decomposed into two finer steps: abstraction over self, and then instantiation by self with an additional equation to close the loop.
-This type abstraction technique can be used to define any recursive type, and we now show its application for typing data items manipulated by relational programs.
+This type abstraction technique works with any recursive type, and we now use it to type data items manipulated by relational programs.